Extreme Cold Weather Work Clothing

 or it may have insulation built in.
 Jackets should always

 If the cold is not so extreme, or you are prepared to wear extra layers when it is very cold, an uninsulated shell is a good choice as it can be worn year-round and as a waterproof in the warmer months too.
 Being static for any length of time in extreme cold however means that you'll need the shell layer to be insulated too.
 Waterproof isn't always essential if snow rather than rain is going to fall.
-Like the insulating layer/s the outer layer should have features such as draw-cords and cuffs that can close over the tops of gloves to prevent warm air being pumped in and out with movement.
+Like the insulating layer/s the outer layer should have features such as draw-cords and cuffs that can close over the tops of gloves to prevent warm air being pumped out with movement.

 Caterpillar Men's Heavy Insulated Parka